 - Costs of Website maintenance

-If you are new in the E-commerce sector, you need to test and validate your assumptions.
+You need to test and validate your assumptions if you are new in the E-commerce sector.
 You can do this by performing intense industry research, observing your competitors, surveying prospective customers, and interviewing E-commerce experts.
-This knowledge will help you to make informed predictions and avoid increasing your risk exposure.
-When evaluating risk, you will realize that not all of them can be controlled.
+This knowledge will help you make informed predictions and avoid increasing risk exposure.
+When evaluating risks, you will realize that not all of them can be controlled.
 Some uncontrollable risks are driven by;

 - Market forces